MichaelGatesDev/MoodleStatsGrabber/README.md

 3. Place the log file in the same folder as the program (main.py)

-4. Open the command line / terminal and run the program: `./main.py <logFile>` where <logFile> is the relative path to the log file.
-Follow the on-screen instructions.
+4. Open the command line / terminal and run the program: `main.py <logFile> <gradesFile> [-b <blacklistFile.ext>]` where <logFile> is the path to your downloaded log file and <gradesFile> is the path to your downloaded and converted grades file.

+5. The program should run and provide info via the CLI before finishing

 ## Optional parameters

 `-b <blacklistFile>` To blacklist users from results.
-`-w <whitelistFile>` To whitelist users to be included results.

-The difference between the blacklist and the whitelist is that the blacklist will include everyone *except* the users in the blacklist, whereas the whitelist will include *only* the users in the whitelist.
-Blacklist and whitelist can be used at the same time.
+The blacklist will include everyone *except* the users in the blacklist

 ## Result files